-Data access in a Gen3 data commons must be agreed upon by the sponsor(s), data contributor(s), and the operator(s).
+How data is accessed in a Gen3 data commons is determined by the commons’ sponsor(s), data contributor(s), and/or operator(s).
 Some data commons have rules that data cannot be downloaded outside of a Virtual Private Cloud (VPC).
 In these cases, data analysts may need to access and configure a virtual machine (VM) in the VPC where all analyses will be done.
-Other data commons may be able to grant users permissions to download data files directly to their local computers, while others may choose to allow analysis only in the Workspace.
+Other data commons may be able to grant users permissions to download data files directly to their local computers, while others may choose to allow analysis only in the Gen3-provided Workspace.

 Click “Start My Server” to start the Jupyter server in your Workspace: